Indiana Bill of Sale Form – Download Free Template

 • Title transfer: Can be used as supporting evidence if there is a delay in processing the title.

-Why Do Sellers Need a Bill of Sale?
+Why Do Indiana Sellers Need a Bill of Sale?

 For the seller, the bill of sale is an important document that protects the transaction from potential issues that could happen in the future.
-Here are some reasons you should be getting or writing down the bill of sale if you are the seller.
+Here are some reasons you should get or write down the bill of sale if you are the seller.

 Protects Against Liability